Data Analysis - Needs Assessment

 Golden Terrace Elementary will prepare students for a lifetime of success and provide a secure and trusting environment that challenges each student to reach his/her fullest potential.

-Our mission at Golden Terrace Elementary is to provide engaging and individualized educational opportunities to motivate and inspire students to become independent and responsible lifelong learners.
+Our mission at Golden Terrace Elementary is to provide engaging and proactive learning opportunities to motivate and inspire students to begin with the end in mind and become independent and responsible lifelong learners and leaders.

 (View Marzano Model)